H-Alguen/web-challenges/react-state-3_journal-app-form/README.md

-# React State: Journal App with Form Submit
+npm start# React State: Journal App with Form Submit

 In this challenge we want to store the entries information in a state to be able to add new entries.